 B. Filter Configuration

-2. If your report uses both slicers and filters, you can separate them using the pipe operator | as detailed in the slicer configuration section.
+2. To use both slicers and filters as inputs to BI Helper, please separate them using the pipe operator | as detailed in the slicer configuration section.

 Send Email

-1. After entering slicer/ filter titles and values, and TO, CC and BCC in the email recipient columns, save and go to the Send Email tab.
+1. After entering slicer/ filter titles and values, and To, Cc and Bcc in the email recipient columns, save and go to the Send Email tab.